 5 financial challenges for the LGBTQ community and how to face them

-A new survey finds that LGBTQ people experience more money anxiety than straight cisgender people.
-A quarter say that their sexual identity has had an impact on their finances.
-Though the findings of this survey shouldn’t come as a surprise, they go against the widely held assumption that the Supreme Court’s landmark 2015 ruling that made same-sex marriage legal in all 50 states also abolished the other institutional obstacles this community faces.
+A recent survey found that LGBTQ people experience more money anxiety than straight cisgender people.
+In addition, a quarter of them say that their sexual identity has had an impact on their finances.
+Though the findings of this survey shouldn’t come as a surprise, they underscore the reality that the Supreme Court’s landmark 2015 ruling that made same-sex marriage legal in all 50 states did not clear away the many other institutional obstacles this community faces.
+In fact, according to GLAAD’s 2020 Accelerating Acceptance survey, most Americans believe, erroneously, that all LGBTQ people are federally protected from discrimination.

 “The biggest challenge is people think now that marriage exists, everything is taken care of,” said Brian Thompson, a Chicago-based financial advisor whose practice focuses on LGBTQ couples.
 “We live in a society where blatant bias still exists.”

-It is true that the Supreme Court decision had huge financial implications for the more than 11 million adults in the United States who identify as LGBTQ.
+Indeed, the Supreme Court decision had huge financial implications for the 18 million adults in the United States who identify as LGBTQ.
 To start, it meant that everyone could enjoy the more than 1,100 benefits and privileges accorded to married couples by federal law, from tax breaks to health coverage.
-However, many barriers to true financial equity remain.
+Unfortunately, however, many barriers to true financial equity remain.
+And the sweeping legislation known as the Equality Act, which would amend the Civil Rights Act of 1964 to cover LBGTQ Americans, faces an uncertain path to law.

 Of course, the LGBTQ community is hardly a monolith.
 The challenges a transgender man faces may be quite different from those confronting a cis lesbian woman.
-That said, here are five broad financial areas in which members of the LGBTQ community encounter financial obstacles, and strategies for navigating them.
+That said, here are five broad financial areas in which members of the LGBTQ community encounter financial obstacles today and strategies for navigating them.

 Challenge #1: Earning what you’re worth

 The issue: There is a persistent myth of gay affluence.
 But it flies in the face of reality.
 Those who identify as LGBTQ are on the wrong side of a pay gap.
 A recent Prudential survey of 1,376 LGBTQ and 503 general population respondents found that gay men earn, on average, $56,936.
 That’s $26,533 less than heterosexual men, or about 68 cents on the dollar.
 Lesbian women earn an average of $45,606—$5,855 less than heterosexual women, or about 89 cents on the dollar.
 The problem is exacerbated by the high costs of living in communities that tend to be welcoming to LBGTQ residents, such as New York and San Francisco.
-It’s easy to see why LGBTQ people, particularly women, are more likely to experience economic hardship such as food insecurity or inability to pay rent or utilities.
-Many LGBTQ individuals also face bias in the workplace because a majority of states lack laws protecting against discrimination on the basis of sexual orientation.
-However, recent research suggests that work discrimination has decreased in the wake of the Supreme Court’s 2015 decision.
+It’s easy to see why LGBTQ people, particularly women, are more likely to experience economic hardship such as food insecurity or the inability to pay rent or utilities.
+Many LGBTQ individuals also face bias in the workplace because most states lack laws protecting against discrimination based on sexual orientation.
+However, recent research suggests that workplace discrimination has decreased in the wake of the Supreme Court’s 2015 decision.

 What to do: If you’ve been afraid to ask for a raise or other perk at work for fear of rocking the boat, you may have more options than you’re aware of.
 But many hold back, failing to see their own value: “I deal with couples with high-powered jobs who still have Imposter Syndrome,” Thompson said.
 Building a larger emergency fund may help you feel more secure before you make your request.
-If your employer won’t pay you what you’re worth, don’t be afraid to apply elsewhere—especially to one of the hundreds of companies that score high on the Human Rights Campaign Foundation’s annual Corporate Equality Index.
-If you believe you’ve experienced employment discrimination, contact one of these civil rights organizations for advice and assistance.
+If your employer doesn’t pay you what you’re worth, don’t be afraid to apply elsewhere—especially to one of the 700-plus companies that score high on the Human Rights Campaign Foundation’s annual Corporate Equality Index.
+If you believe you’ve experienced employment discrimination, visit workplacefairness.org for advice and assistance.

 Challenge #2: Saving more